roxannariios/cse15l-lab-reports/labreport2.md

 # Lab Report 2
-> Questions/Concerns: Not sure I did part 2 correctly; was confused in the aspects of findng the paths for public/private key
+> Questions/Concerns: Couldn't figure out how to get server to run properly for part 1.
+Going to office hours this week to get help on this for resubmission.

 ## Part 1
+Code for ```ChatServer```:

 Adding "Hello" onto Server:

 ![Image]()